 The Equity Plan is administered, with respect to grants of awards to employees, directors, officers, and consultants, by the administrator, which is defined as the Board or one or more committees designated by the Board.
 With respect to grants to officers and directors, the committee shall be constituted in such a manner as to satisfy applicable laws, including Rule 16b-3 under the Exchange Act and Section 162(m) of the Code.
-The Equity Plan was administered by the Compensation Committee of our Board until August 2020 and thereafter by the Board, the composition of which satisfies such tax and SEC rules, subject to such committee's delegation to management to grant awards to certain eligible persons of up to 25,000 shares.
+The Equity Plan was administered by the Compensation Committee of our Board until August 2020 and thereafter by the sole Director.